py3dtiles/py3dtiles/docs/README.md

 ```
 sphinx-build -A current_version=HEAD -A "versions=[main]" -b html . ../_build/html
 ```
-(NOTE: For some reason, `make clean` in the `docs/` folder is often necessary if the toctree changes)

-To generate the doc as gitlab does it:
+To generate the full doc as gitlab does it:

 ```
-sphinx-multiversion . <outfolder>
+# this task just call sphinx-multiversion really
+make apidoc
 ```

 ### Full website